 When you have a team this awesome, you can’t keep an entire blog to yourself.
 That’s why we’re starting choozlechat, a series of blog posts with contributions from Choozle thought-leaders across every team.
 Today we’ll dig into the complex topic of ad fraud.
 Have an idea for a choozlechat?
 Email us!

-Kate Marshall, Marketing Coordinator at Choozle: First things first: what’s your favorite ice cream flavor?
+Megan Sullivan-Jenks, Director of Marketing at Choozle: First things first: what’s your favorite ice cream flavor?
 (Not liking ice cream is not an option.)

 Hunter Phillips, Ad Operations Engineer at Choozle: Coffee.

 Kendra Rizzo, Director of Ad Ops at Choozle: Salted Caramel.

 MSJ: Now that that’s out of the way, how would you explain ad fraud to your grandma, or in other words, someone who knows zero about it?